BYO Harness is the preferredDocumentation Index

 Tools are packaged asToolset objects.
 A taskset can own tools directly:

 task.*, state.*, and tools.*.
-Tool and user callables can also
+Tasksets, toolsets, and users can

 Custom harness programs can adapt taskset-owned tools through state.get_tools().